What is a bank statement?

 At N26, we understand that transparency and simplicity are key for our customers.
 All our accounts provide you with detailed statements, so you can always see where your money is going.
 Making our customers’ data secure is our top priority, so rest assured your account history is securely logged and never shared with anyone.

-Contact us immediately if you ever believe your account has been compromised—our Customer Support team is always here to help.Go to Support Center
+Contact us immediately if you ever believe your account has been compromised—our Customer Support team is always here to help.Visit our Support Center

 Find a plan for you